echoprotocol/echowiki/advanced/raspberry-pi/build.md

 # Build Echo for Raspberry Pi

 ## Building on Raspberry Pi itself
+Echo build is supported for Raspberry Pi 4 with 4 GB RAM.
+Ubuntu 18.04 64 bit OS should be installed for Raspberry PI 4.

-Echo build is memory-heavy, so you have to create a swap space for at least 4 GB.
-Compiling is done in one thread/job for the same reason.
+Echo build is memory-heavy, so a swap space for at least 4 GB should be created.
+Compiling should be done in one thread/job for the same reason.

-Not an every target can be compiled for RaspPi, but `echo_node` and `echo_wallet` should do fine.
+To build `echo_node` and `echo_wallet` please use following commands.
+Other targets are not supported yet.

 ```bash
 mkdir build-rp